dhanavikram/DepressionDetection/README.md

+# To-Do:
+- Atleast two classification algorithms for Depression and Gender Classification
+    - Report accuracy on the test set (on participant level)
+    - Report balanced accuracy on test set (on participant level)
+    - Report equality of opportunity (EO) (on participant level) (only for depression classification)
+    - Discuss the results
+- Find informative features for depression (filter methods)
+    - Select n features (n = 10 to 50, step size = 10(flexible))
+    - Run the model on n features and compare it to original model (Use same algo)
+    - Plot accuracy, balanced accuracy and EO of different models (n vs metric)
+- Find informative features for gender (filter methods)
+    - Select m features (m = 10 to 50, step size = 10(flexible))
+    - Run the model on m features and compare it to original model (Use same algo)
+    - Plot accuracies and balanced accuracies of different models (m vs metric)
+- Remove m most informative features of gender from feature set and compare it with og model
+    - Report the findings
+- Optional (other bias mitigation approaches)
+- E-poster

 # Timeline
 * April 17-April 21: Create combined CSV, perform data cleaning and preprocessing
 * April 22-April 27: Perform model building, compare different modeling results for classifying both gender and depression